eddspidey/snakesNLadders/README.md

 # Snakes and Ladders Game

 ## Board Rules
-### 1. You can configure the board and all the components from application.properties.
+### 1. You can configure the board and all the components from src/main/resources/application.properties.
 ### 2. Size of board can't be zero or negative.

 ## Snake & Ladder Rules